russelldb/riak_core/docs/ring_claim.md

 Riak has a v3 claim algorithm, which is not currently enabled by default.
 It can however be enabled within a cluster, should issues be discovered with v2 claim.

+The algorithm and its purpose is described briefly in the code:

 > Claim V3 - unlike the v1/v2 algorithms, v3 treats claim as an optimization problem.
 In it's current form it creates a number of possible claim plans and evaluates them for violations, balance and diversity, choosing the 'best' plan.
+>
 > Violations are a count of how many partitions owned by the same node are within target-n of one another.
 Lower is better, 0 is desired if at all possible.
+>
 > Balance is a measure of the number of partitions owned versus the number of partitions wanted.
 Want is supplied to the algorithm by the caller as a list of node/counts.
 The score for deviation is the RMS of the difference between what the node wanted and what it has.
 Lower is better, 0 if all wants are met.
+>
 > Diversity measures how often nodes are close to one another in the preference list.
 The more diverse (spread of distances apart), the more evenly the responsibility for a failed node is spread across the cluster.
 Diversity is calculated by working out the count of each distance for each node pair (currently distances are limited up to target N) and computing the RMS on that.
 Lower diversity score is better, 0 if nodes are perfectly diverse.

 The algorithm calculates then end distribution of vnodes across nodes (by count) up-front, without reference to the current distribution of vnodes.
 These "wants" will produce a cluster with a balanced distribution of vnodes.
-For example if he outcome is a 5-node cluster with a ring-size of 32, the algorithm will allocate a target count to each node of 6 vnodes to 3 nodes, and 7 vnodes to 2 nodes, before proposing of any transfers.
+For example if he outcome is a 5-node cluster with a ring-size of 32, the algorithm will allocate a target count to each node of 6 vnodes to 3 nodes, and 7 vnodes to 2 nodes, before beginning the process of proposing transfers.

 The algorithm then examines the current ring, and looks for violations and overloads.
 Violations are partitions in breach of target_n_val, with both elements of the pair in violation included in the list of violations.
-Overloads are all the indexes belong to all of the nodes that own more indexes than their target ownership count.
+Overloads are all the partitions belong to all of the nodes that own more partitions than their target ownership count.
+In most cases when adding nodes to a relatively small cluster, this will be all the partitions.

-Two rounds of takes are attempted.
+Two rounds of "takes" are attempted.
 Firstly, for each partition in violation, the partition is offered to a randomly-selected node which is capable (i.e. the node has spare capacity under its target count, and has no partition within target_n_val of the offered partition) of taking that violating partition.
 This will create a new version of the ring.

 The overloads are then calculated based on the view of the ring after resolving violations.
-The same random take process is used then to distribute the overload indexes until no node is a "taker" - i.e. no node has spare capacity, and there are spare indexes left for it to take.
+The same random take process is used then to distribute the overload indexes until no node is a "taker" - i.e. no node has spare capacity, or there are no spare indexes left for any nodes to take.

-This process of randomly distributing the violating and overloaded partitions to nodes that have capacity and would not cause a breach, constitutes a claim plan.
+This process of randomly distributing the violating and overloaded partitions to nodes that have capacity and would not cause a breach, will output a plan for a new ownership structure.
 The claim_v3 algorithm will run multiple (default 100) iterations of this generating a new potential plan each time.
-The plans are then scored on the distances between partitions across the nodes - trying to maximise the spacing of indexes across all nodes.
+The plans are then scored on the distances between partitions across the nodes - trying to maximise the spacing of indexes across all nodes.  the best plan is chosen as the result.

-The best plan is the result, and that best plan will have a violation score.
+The violation score of the best plan is checked before returning the proposal.
 If the violation score is 0, that is the proposed plan.
 If the best plan has a non-zero violation score, then a new ring arrangement is calculated using the claim_diversify/3, with the new ring arrangement ignoring all previous allocations.

-The claim_diversify is an algorithm that tries to assign each partition one at a time to a node that will not break the target_n_val.
+The claim_diversify function supports an algorithm that tries to assign each partition one at a time to a node that will not break the target_n_val.
 If there is more than one eligible node a scoring algorithm is used to choose the next one.

 The scoring is mysterious in its actual aim.
-If we have a series of allocations all within the target_n_val it tends to prefer the most 'jumbled' of these scores:
+If we have a series of allocations all within the target_n_val it tends to prefer the most 'jumbled' of these scores (lower scores are considered better):

 ```
 score([a,b,c,d,e,f,a,b,c,d,e,f]), 4).